DrMadThrust/docs-swag-collection/README.md

 ## Strat Ratings

-For browsing and trying experience every strat has been rated in 2 categories: Insanity and Potential
+For browsing and trying experience, every strat has been rated in 2 categories: Insanity and Potential

 Insanity classifies the difficulty of a strat according to following table:
 - 0 "What was the dash key again?" aka HmmClueless